wither/obsidian-notes/05-Boxes/HTB/Forest.md

 LIMIT 1000
 ```

-To reveal that the service account is apart of the "`Account Operators`" group, which has permission to add users to the "`Exchange Windows Permissions`" group.
-This group - usually for legitimate reasons - has `WriteDACL` over the domain, leaving it vulnerable to a "DCSync" attack.
+Analysis revealed `svc-alfresco`'s membership in `Account Operators`, which grants permission to create users and modify group memberships for non-protected groups.
+This membership enabled adding users to `Exchange Windows Permissions`, which maintains `WriteDACL` privileges over the domain root - a configuration necessary for Exchange functionality but exploitable for privilege escalation.
 ![[Pasted image 20250615014133.png]]
 To perform the DCSync attack, I firstly created a new credential object and domain user account called "wither"
 ```powershell